Adding Table of Contents for Long Forms

 Add the code to your form through the HTML form field to create your table of contents

-The id from the previous step and the href from this step will need to match exactly with a pound (#) sign in front of the text or one will not link to the other.
+Note: The id from the previous step and the href from this step will need to match exactly with a pound (#) sign in front of the text or one will not link to the other.

-Styling the table of contents
+Styling the Table of Contents

 This step is completely optional, however, if you’d like to add some styling to these links just copy this CSS to your site.
+If you need any help with adding CSS to your site, please review this tutorial.

 div#wpforms-1279-field_34 ul {